Symbian9/qmapshack-doc-wiki/AdvTrkGraphs.md

 If only part of the graph is displayed (red line is shorter than the whole scale) then the graph can be moved by pressing the left mouse button, moving the mouse vertically or horizontally and releasing the mouse button.

-## Selecting a scale range for track data display
+## Select a scale range for track data display

 When displaying track graphs in the track edit window or when using different colors on a track shown in a map window the user can select a scale range.
 There are 3 different strategies for such a selection that can be chosen by a click on